maitag/formula/README.md

 Constant expressions are: `e()` and `pi()`

-Bind Formulas together by using custom literals (variable-name `b`) inside a Formula:
+Bind Formulas together by using custom literals (like variable names):
 ```
 f = "sin(b)";  // other formula can be bind to 'b' later
 ```